Ruth Whitman: Career

+Engraved artworks outside Back Bay station in Boston, installed in the 1980s as part of the Arts in Transit program.
+Whitman's work "If My Boundary Stops Here" is at left.

 Whitman received a B.A. and an M.A. from Radcliffe College, and also taught at Radcliffe, and at Massachusetts Institute of Technology.

-Her eighth and last book is Hatshepshut, Speak to me (Wayne State University Press, 1992), and her most well-known and well-regarded is Tamsen Donner: A Woman’s Journey.
+The Collected Works of Ruth Whitman: Personas and Personhood (Wayne State University Press, 2026), edited by David Houghton, includes both published and unpublished poetry, and an updated text of Becoming a Poet.
+Her eighth and last book is Hatshepshut, Speak to me (Wayne State University Press, 1992), and her most well known work is Tamsen Donner: A Woman’s Journey.

 She also translated poetry from Yiddish, and wrote the beloved poem Sisters.

 Her honors and awards include a Senior Fulbright Writer-in-Residence Fellowship to Hebrew University of Jerusalem, a Bunting Institute Fellowship, and a National Endowment for the Arts Literature Fellowship.
 She won a 1969 National Jewish Book Award in the English Poetry category for The Marriage Wig and Other Poems.

 Her poems were published in literary journals and magazines including AGNI and Ploughshares.
 She was an early cooperative member of Alice James Books, and was the poetry editor for Radcliffe Quarterly from 1980 - 1995.

 Her papers are held at the Hollis Archives at Harvard Library.